-The technical investigator's function and duties in criminal investigation.
-Areas included are latent fingerprints, casting, ballistics, crime scene photography, and collection and preservation of evidence.
+This course covers the role of the crime scene investigator in criminal investigations.
+Areas of study include latent fingerprints, casting, ballistics, crime scene photography, and collection and preservation of evidence.
 Prerequisite: PLSC 2213

 PLSC 2423 BLOODSTAIN INTERPRETATION

 Covers the techniques of identification of various stains and the methods used in determining whether or not the stain is blood.
 Topics include the significance of bloodstain evidence and its role in criminal investigation; detection and identification of stains and patterns; flight characteristics and stain pattern of human blood, blood detection and collection techniques; and the preservation of bloodstain evidence.
 Lab: two hours per week.
 Prerequisites: PLSC 2413, CHEM 1104, BIOL 1303, BIOL 1311